SapporoAlex/DND-Monster-Attack-Roller-GUI/README.md

    ```

 ## File Structure
-- 'MAR Assets': Folder with mp3 files, png and jpg images
+- `MAR Assets`: Folder with mp3 files, png and jpg images
-- 'MonsterAttackRoller.py': Python script for running the game
+- `MonsterAttackRoller.py`: Python script for running the game
-- 'buttons.py': Python module for the buttons used in the main file
+- `buttons.py`: Python module for the buttons used in the main file

 ## Author
 Alex McKinley